 Modi wanted us to work together, I rejected his offer: Pawar

 Supriya Sule is Pawar's daughter and a Lok Sabha member from Baramati in Pune district.
-Pawar had met Modi in Delhi last month amid dramatic developments over government formation in Maharashtra.
+Pawar had met Modi last month amid the dramatic developments over government formation in Maharashtra.

 Modi has always praised Pawar and made it a point not to launch a vicious attack against him during the state election campaign.
 Modi's latest praise for Pawar came last month when he was speaking on the occasion of 250th session of the Rajya Sabha.
 Modi said other parties, including the BJP, should learn from the NCP on how to adhere to parliamentary norms.